 It's now incredibly simple to capture footage, but it's still easy to leave the camera on and drain the battery due two it's two button design and sliver of an LED screen at the top.
 Controlling an advanced camera with so few buttons can a headache.

 The GoPro Hero5 Session is a capable 4K action camera with a minimalist design that pushes the specs to the max within its cube-shaped confines.

 It's the more portable GoPro, which may be a fair trade off next to the more capable Black version and its swappable battery.

-We have more videos and photos to upload, so expect to see a full GoPro Hero5 Session review in the coming days.
+Now that the final GoPro Hero5 apps launched, we'll have more videos and photos to upload, so expect to see a full GoPro Hero5 Session review in the coming days.